JAMES BEARD AWARD WINNERS

 PEOPLE + PLACES TO WATCH

 Matthias Merges has been creating culinary art in Chicago for most of the past 20 years.
-Experience the flavors of Tokyo street food at his popular restaurant Yusho, swank American food and drink at Billy Sunday or unforgettable French-Italian fusion at A10.
+Experience the flavors of Tokyo street food at his popular restaurant Yusho, swank American food and drink at Billy Sunday or unforgettable French-Italian fusion at A10 (now closed).

 Brendan Sodikoff has experienced a meteoric rise since opening his first restaurant, Gilt Bar, in 2010.
 Today his Hogsalt Hospitality group contains a variety of Chicago mandatories, with offerings that are literally all over the map - including 3 Arts Club Café, Au Cheval, Bavette's, High 5 Ramen and more.

 NEW & NOT-TO-BE-MISSED